theaterpedia/crearis-vue/chat/tasks/2026-01-12-SPRINT-v05-Input-DASEI_THEME_PROPOSAL.md

 - Minimal design with medium rounded corners
 - Uses oklch color system

+## Hans adds in these things
+### questions
+We added the 'dasei'-theme on 2025-12-10.
+It was supposed to be used as internal_theme.
+Is it enabled?
+If yes: which are the questions, issues, ambiguities that might need refactoring?
+You added 3 variants 'warm', 'cold' ... to internal as well - they are variants on the 'opus'-theme right?
+Could they be applied to the 'dasei' internal theme as well?
+Or are they 'internal themes' on their own?

+### tasks
+Add a 3-states-toggle opus|dasei|theme for the internal theme to the user-dashboard, add a field 'settings' (jsonb) to table users and add a key 'theme_internal', make auth and useTheme read from it.
+If I understood well yesterday

 ## DASEI Theme Concept

 Based on the InitialPrompt specification: